szolton/04-Challenge-Week4-Coding-Quiz/README.md

 The hardest part was just navigating through the JavaScript and making sure everything was labelled correctly.
 It was a lot of troubleshooting and trying to figure out why something wasn't working, but I did eventually get everything down pact.

-Please follow this link to the full deployed video on GitHub: https://szolton.github.io/04-challenge-week4/
+Please follow this link to the successful, full deployed video on GitHub: https://szolton.github.io/04-challenge-week4/